Igor Mirenkov: Biography

 Igor Mirenkov was born on 28 May 1969 in the city of Svietlahorsk in the Byelorussian SSR, where he later lived out his life and committed all his crimes.
-After school, Mirenkov was called to serve in the Northern Fleet, where it was reported that he exhibited homosexual tendencies and solicited his colleagues.
+After school, Mirenkov was called to serve in the Northern Fleet, where it was reported that he solicited his male colleagues.
 The investigator in the Mirenkov case, Oleg Litoshko, later stated that perhaps the sailors had raped him, which later led to Mirenkov's deformed mentality.

 Returning to Svietlahorsk, Mirenkov got a job and bought a JAWA-brand motorcycle and began living a normal life.
 Mirenkov was absolutely imperceptible.
 Litoshko later said this:

 Murder series

 The first murder Mirenkov committed was on 2 June 1990.
 His victim was a 13-year-old boy who was walking in the woods whom he attacked, raped, and killed with his knife.
 On 16 April 1991, he killed a 10-year-old boy under similar circumstances.
 At first, nobody made a connection to the killings, but Mirenkov decided to temporarily hide.
 For the whole of 1992, he did not commit a single murder due to being sentenced to three years of penal labour for robbery.
 Since Mirenkov was a model prisoner, he was often given a three-day leave, when he would commit his murders.

 On 20 March 1993, Mirenkov committed a third murder, and on 30 March - a fourth.
-The city began to panic, the people started making adherents of the "White Вrotherhood", out of fear that Romani people or criminal gangs were kidnapping the children.
-During the summer of 1993, Mirenkov committed a further two murders, whose bodies were later found in a nearby forest in autumn.
-Parents took to the city of Svietlahorsk, organising pickets of the district administration, and creating self-defence committees.
+The city began to panic; the people started making claims of the "White Вrotherhood", out of fear that Romani people or criminal gangs were kidnapping the children.
+During the summer of 1993, Mirenkov committed a further two murders; the victims' bodies were later found in a nearby forest in autumn.
+Parents took to the city of Svietlahorsk, organizing pickets of the district administration, and creating self-defence committees.